 Murphy-Brown is a member of several important national associations that work on behalf of the pork industry.
 In addition to the individuals listed below, several more of our employees serve on committees and subcommittees of industry groups.

 The National Pork Board (NPB) is a quasi-governmental body of the United States created by Congress in 1985.
 The board is responsible for performing industry-related research and promoting pork as a food product.
 The U.S. Secretary of Agriculture appoints 15 pork producers or importers to serve on the board.
 Activities are funded by the mandatory National Pork Checkoff (see below), which requires producers to pay into a marketing fund based on animal sales.
-The board’s vice president is Conley Nelson, general manager of the Murphy-Brown Midwest operations.
-He is currently serving his second three-year term on the board and chairs the administrative committee.
-Henry Moore Jr., a Murphy-Brown contract grower from Clinton, North Carolina, sits on the board of directors.
+Conley Nelson, general manager of the Murphy-Brown Midwest operations, served as president of the National Pork Board in 2012.

 The Pork Checkoff funds research, promotion, and research projects.
 Funds come from pork producers, who invest 40 cents for each $100 value of hogs sold.